miguelzpresa/BearBase-DBMS/README.md

 ## Getting Started  🚀
-To use the PDF Reader app, follow the steps below:
+To use the Bear Base app, follow the steps below:

 ### Step 1: Download the Executable
 1. Go to the DBMS_APP folder in this repository.